 Acute hepatitis C infection: Is it serious?

 Acute hepatitis C infection doesn't always lead to chronic hepatitis C infection.
-But because a large majority of people with the acute infection go on to chronic infection, acute hepatitis C is serious.
+But because more than half of the people with the acute infection go on to develop chronic infection, acute hepatitis C is serious.

-Fortunately, acute hepatitis C can be treated, greatly reducing the risk of chronic infection.
-Unfortunately, acute hepatitis C usually causes no symptoms, so diagnosis and treatment rarely occur.
+Acute hepatitis C can be treated, greatly reducing the risk of chronic infection.
+However, acute hepatitis C usually causes no symptoms, so diagnosis and treatment rarely occur.

 - Dark urine